vin-zhou/PromiseKit/faq.md

 Unlike most libraries we have extensive bridging support, you can use PromiseKit in mixed projects with mixed language targets and mixed language libraries.

+## I Read Online that PromiseKit is “heavy”

+Where?
+On some weekend-project promise implementation’s github?
+PromiseKit is 5 source files.
+Any perceived “heaviness” is perhaps due to its extensions for UIKit/CoreLocation etc. but these are all optional, so don’t use them if you don’t want to.

+Any perceived “heaviness” after that is 6 years of bug-fixes and battle-hardening.

 ## Which PromiseKit Should I Use?

 If you are writing a library, use [PromiseKit 1.x](https://github.com/mxcl/PromiseKit/tree/legacy-1.x).
 PromiseKit is built on Swift and thus breaks at least once a year.
 While Swift is in flux it is not feasible to depend on a library that will break every time Xcode updates.